AElfProject/AElf/docs/tutorials/developing-smart-contracts/first-contract-test.md

 ## Next

-We've seen how to add the tests to a contract.
+We've seen how to add the tests for a contract.
 The next step is to add the contract to the deployment mechanism to actually be able to interact with the contract from external sources.